kevindoole/udacity_p4/README.md

 greatly impacted by having or not having speakers, so keeping a list of speakers on the session entity seemed to be well worth our while.

-To enable API users to work with sessions and users easily, each have their own service class that helps simplify interacting with datastore.

 On the API side, in addition to the requested endpoints (getConferenceSessions, getConferenceSessionsByType, createSession, getSessionsBySpeaker), we also have getSpeakers, which helps us find